Combining a live event, online auction and TV format to create Sotheby’s auction of the future.

 The various video feeds were cut together to create a broadcast-quality master programme which was broadcast via US cable channel, Cheddar TV, and live streamed to online audiences via BidNow, Sotheby’s website and social platforms.
 Because the project was approached as both an event and a video production, this live stream was elevated beyond a simple video feed and provided compelling viewing full of drama and suspense.

 We’d never worked with Anna Valley before this production, but as soon as we started the conversations with them, we knew we were in the right hands.
-Live streaming an auction was new to all of us and the concepts and approach grew organically but nothing was ever too much trouble.
-We never had to say no to our client because Anna Valley always found a way to deliver whatever we needed
+This was a new world in terms of auction live streaming and naturally, the concepts and approach grew organically but nothing was ever too much trouble.
+We never had to say no to our client because Anna Valley always found a way to deliver whatever we needed.

 Melly Cook, head of production at Chrome Productions